 It’s always difficult to compare different products that serve the same purpose.
 It’s not just the ingredients and energy that’s used in the production — a thorough lifetime analysis also needs to consider transportation, usage, and disposal.

-Luckily for us, a team of researchers from Zurich’s Institute of Environmental Engineering already performer the analysis, and here’s what they found.
+Luckily for us, a team of researchers from Zurich’s Institute of Environmental Engineering has already performed the analysis, and here’s what they found.

 For starters, you use less solid soap than liquid.